Non-ergodic statistics and spectral density estimation for stationary real harmonizable symmetric $\alpha$-stable processes: Introduction

-where $M$ is an isotropic complex random measure with circular control measure $k$.
+where $M$ is an isotropic complex $S\alpha S$ random measure with circular control measure $k$.
 This measure is a product measure on the space $(\mathbb{R}\times S^1, \mathcal{B}(\mathbb{R})\times\mathcal{B}(S^1))$ and admits the form $k=m\cdot\gamma$.
 The measure $m$ is called the \emph{control measure }of $M$ and $\gamma$ is the uniform probability measure on $S^1$.
 The finite dimensional distributions of the process $X$ are determined by $m$, hence the process $X$ is completely characterized by $m$ as well.
 We assume that the control measure $m$ is an absolutely continuous symmetric probability measure on $\mathbb{R}$ with symmetric probability density function $f$, which we refer to as the \emph{spectral density} of the process $X$.
+It can be easily verified that the above integral representation is equivalent to